Healthcare Cybersecurity & Privacy Program

 Program Overview

-Our Healthcare Cybersecurity & Privacy program covers a wide range of topics designed to equip students with the knowledge and skills needed to protect sensitive health information and ensure the integrity of healthcare systems.
-This comprehensive program prepares students to navigate the complex cybersecurity landscape in healthcare, balancing technical skills with an understanding of regulatory and ethical issues.
+Our Healthcare Cyber Specialist Certificate program covers a wide range of health-related topics designed to equip students with the knowledge and skills needed to protect sensitive health information and ensure the integrity of healthcare systems throughout the longitudinal healthcare delivery system.
+This comprehensive program prepares students with a passion for healthcare to navigate the complex cybersecurity landscape by balancing foundational technical skills with a clear understanding of the regulatory, financial, and ethical issues shaping healthcare today.

 Protecting Our Digital Health

-From medical data tracking and electronic health records to bedside life support systems or remote patient monitoring, information communication technology has streamlined healthcare delivery and made healthcare more reliant on technology.
-These digital tools and technological advancements have revolutionized medical care, but they have also introduced new challenges, particularly in the realm of cybersecurity.
+From medical data tracking and electronic health records to bedside life support systems, implantable devices, and remote patient monitoring, information communication technology has streamlined healthcare delivery and increased the industry’s reliance on digital tools.
+While these advancements have revolutionized medical care, they have also transformed how we must protect against unauthorized access to sensitive health information, underscoring the critical need for specialized healthcare cybersecurity professionals.

 Online Classes Offer a Range of Benefits